Pattern of inclusions inside rippled icicles: Experiment

 The topography of each icicle was extracted from the time-lapse photography during growth using a canny edge detector, then refined using a simple ``in-painting'' algorithm.
 Peaks in the topography were found with the Python function \verb;scipy.signal.find_peaks();~\cite{2020SciPy-NMeth} with \verb;prominence=3; (3 pixels is approximately 0.2 mm).
 Several examples of the mapped topography and the extracted peaks are shown in Fig.~\ref{fig:space-time-peaks}.
 Each icicle was imaged over 700 times during its growth, resulting in detected edges consisting of tens of thousands of data points.
 We thus have rather complete information about the evolution of the icicle's external topography during growth, which can then be compared to the distribution of impurity inclusions at the end of growth process, which could be obtained by sectioning the icicle at a known rotational position.

 After growing, the icicle and its support were removed from the box, and the icicle was sawed off below the tip of the support cone.
 It was then stored in a freezer at -24\degC{} until sectioning.
-Cross sections were taken parallel to the icicle axis by melting each icicle on aluminum plate to approximately 3mm thickness.
+Cross sections were taken parallel to the icicle axis by melting each icicle on aluminum plate to approximately 3mm thickness. selected to ensure there were enough interior inclusions visible to see a clear pattern, without occlusions from off-center layers.

 Images of the sections were taken in a chilled box with a unidirectional light source, which scattered off inclusions inside the ice.
-The sections were placed on a black rubber mat with a steel ruler placed beside so that the resolution of each image could be measured.
+The sections were placed on a black rubber mat with a steel ruler placed beside so that the resolution of each image could be measured. with an absorbent paper towel to remove liquid on the surface and inside exposed inclusions.
 For the fluorescent dye, the icicles were illuminated with a strip of UV LEDs.
 The camera (a Canon EOS Rebel T2i SLR with a Canon EF-S 18-55mm lens) was positioned above the chilled box on a frame, and the images were later measured using ImageJ~\cite{schindelin2012Fiji}.
 The results of this analysis are presented in Sec.~\ref{sec:connection-to-ripples} below.